 European AI Strategy: The AI Act

 Artificial intelligence (AI) presents significant opportunities and risks.
 It is playing an increasingly larger role in our society.
 The European Commission has established an AI strategy in which a new European regulation plays a central role.
 The AI Act is nearing completion and is a critical part of this programme.
 The regulation includes requirements and frameworks for the development and use of AI systems by governments and market parties.
 It aims to facilitate innovation and economic development while protecting public values.
+For more information, see: Shaping Europe’s leadership in Artificial Intelligence with the AI Continent Action Plan.

 European Data Strategy

 The European Data Strategy aims to lead the way to a data-driven society.
 The EU aspires to create an internal data market so that data can flow freely within the EU and between sectors, benefiting businesses and researchers.
+Read more here: A European strategy for data and the associated fiche(Dutch).

 Cybersecurity